colmmurphyxyz/CS3305-2024-Team-2/REPORT.md

 ---

 ### How do units know what to do
-Due to the nature of games and the many possibilities and outcomes that comes with giving players full control of what happens, this usually requires a sophisticated state machine.
-Our state machine works off of a base state, the persistent state, which is the unit's brain.
-This holds the functions that carry out regardless of the unit's current state.

-Below is a finite state machine diagram with a simplified version of the entry and exit points for each state.
+Below is a finite state machine diagram with a simplified version of the entry and exit points for each state that units can hold.

 ![StateMachine](./Doc_Images/StateMachine.png)